SimonHFrost/resume/resume.md

 *   **Blacklane** (Oct 2014 - Now)

     Front-end Team
-    -   Development for the main website
+    -   Feature implementation and maintanence of booking and account management
-    -   Working with designers, managers and other teams
+    -   Working with designers, stakeholders and other teams
     -   Javscript, Angular, Ruby on Rails

 *   **Telogis** (Feb 2012 - Feb 2014)